davidholbrook/portfolio/src/blogposts/magentowindows-08-09-2020/magentowindows.md

 Restart the containers using `bin/restart` and you magically have a secure website.

-### One More Thing

-One last note: If you plan on creating any custom Dockerfiles in windows, use WSL to create the image or else you will be greeted with permission errors in Git Bash.
+**One last note:** If you plan on creating any custom Dockerfiles in windows, use WSL to create the image or else you will be greeted with permission errors in Git Bash.

 ## In Summary